Constraints on the Local Cosmic Void from the Pantheon Supernovae Data: Methodology and Data

 where we have assumed the universe is flat outside the void, $k_{\rm c}$ is the curvature at the center and $r_{\rm B}$ is the comoving radius of the void.

-If the void is spherically symmetric and the all latest available cosmological observations are on hand, the profile at $r$ can be constrained by data from any direction or sky location.
-Therefore, the depth of the void and the boundary of the void in particular where the curvature changes to $0$ can be constrained relatively well~\cite{Camarena:2021mjr}.
-If only SNIa data is used to probe the asymmetry of the void, however, we find the depth of the void still can be constrained relatively well but the boundary of the void where the curvature changes to $0$ can't be constrained.
-Therefore, we introduce a $r_{\rm C}$ where the curvature changes by $10\%$.
-That is to say, we will not attempt to obtain the information about the whole void but conservatively concentrate on the partial profile of the void by the following function:
+If the void is spherically symmetric and \Mov{all the} latest cosmological observations are \Mov{available}, the profile at $r$ can be constrained by data from any direction or sky location.
+Therefore, the depth of the void and the boundary of the void in particular\Mov{,} where the curvature \Mov{reaches} $0$\Mov{,} can be constrained relatively well~\cite{Camarena:2021mjr}.
+If the asymmetry of the void\Mov{ is only probed with SNIa data}, however, we find \Mov{that although }the depth of the void \Mov{can still } be constrained relatively well\Mov{, this is not the case for} the boundary of the void\Mov{,} where the curvature changes to $0$.
+Therefore, we introduce a \Mov{scale }$r_{\rm C}$ where the curvature changes by $10\%$.
+That is to say, we will not attempt to \Mov{characterise} the whole void but conservatively concentrate on the partial profile of the \Mov{inner }void\Mov{, replacing Eq.~\eqref{eq:ShapeFunction} with} the following function: